zammad/zammad-org/src/en/documentation/use/guides/ai.md

 ### Simultaneous work detection

 AI agents which are currently working on a ticket are displayed like other agents in the live user section in the bottom bar.
-This helps to avoid duplicate work as well as losing unsaved changes.
+This helps to avoid duplicate work and losing unsaved changes.
 If you see an AI agent avatar, wait for a moment or head over to another ticket.

 Avatar of AI agent: